 - Fund for Teachers supports educators’ efforts to develop skills, knowledge, and confidence that impact student achievement.
 By trusting teachers to design unique fellowships, Fund for Teachers grants validate teachers’ professionalism and leadership.

-- Applications due April 1
+- Applications due in April

 - Amount awarded: $500